-Mark the 800 mm (31 1⁄2") 770 mm (30 5/16") extrusion with a permanent marker as shown.
-This will assist final alignment with adapter+ adapter tube.
+Mark the 660 mm (26") extrusion with a permanent marker as shown.
+This will assist final alignment with adapter + adapter tube.

 The luff section unit is now ready to fit to the boat.
-See "Rigging" chapter 16.
+See "Rigging", chapter 16.

-5 Halyard routing
+5 Halyard routing \triangle

-Halyard routing is one of the most important things to attend to for a correct mounting.
-The angle between the halyard and the forestay must be $5-10^{\circ}$ - see fig. 5.4.c.
+Halyard routing is one of the most important things to attend to for correct assembly.

+The angle between the halyard and the forestay must be $5-10^{\circ}$, see fig: 5.4.e.
 If this angle is less, the halyard may wrap around the luff section when the sail is being furled, possibly damaging the halyard and the luff extrusion.
 Failure to observe what is happening in this situation may even result in damage to the forestay wire.

-Incorrect halyard routing can promote "Halyard wrap" which may cause severe damage to the forestay, and put the entire rig at risk.
+Incorrect halyard routing can promote "halyard wrap" which may cause severe damage to the forestay, and put the entire rig at risk.
 If the sail is furled with the aid of a winch, take great care.
 It can be difficult to control the tension on the furling line.